Aalto-LeTech/aplus-courses/TESTING.md

 **9.4** Copy **API Access Token** from the web page and insert it into the prompt, click "OK".

-**9.5** ASSERTION: The assignments tab is now populated with Weekly assignments.
+**9.5** ASSERTION: The assignments tab is populated with Weekly assignments.

 ![Assignments shown](images/assignments-shown.png)